-- HomomorphicPedersenCommit^{Sapling} must be a computationally binding and at least computationally hiding commitment scheme, for a given personalization input D. - ValueCommit^{Sapling} must be a computationally binding and at least computationally hiding commitment scheme.
+- HomomorphicPedersenCommit^{Sapling} and HomomorphicPedersenCommit^{Orchard} must be computationally binding and at least computationally hiding commitment schemes, for a given personalization input D. - ValueCommit^{Sapling} and ValueCommit^{Orchard} must be computationally binding and at least computationally hiding commitment schemes.

 (They are in fact unconditionally hiding commitment schemes.)